 There is no admission price to get in–yes, it’s free to wander around!
 When you’re in, play as little or as much as you would like.
 Many games range from $.25 to $1.

 The Pinball Hall of Fame is an inexpensive way for the whole family to have a good time for a few hours!
-Their new location is next to the iconic Las Vegas sign, down from Mandalay Bay.
+Their new location is next to the iconic Las Vegas sign, just slightly down from Mandalay Bay.

 24. VISIT THE LAS VEGAS MOB MUSEUM